jacksparrow-creator/awesome-speaking-preparation-timing/README.md

 Tools to convert word count to speaking time and plan your speech structure.

 * [Speaking Time Calculator](https://speakingtimecalculator.com) - Multi-section speech management with personal WPM measurement.
 Features 8 speaking speed categories from slow (100 WPM) to fast auctioneer (250 WPM).
-Privacy-focused with no text storage. ⭐ **Editor's Choice**
+Privacy-focused with no text storage.

 ---